-Pygmy date palm in winter
+Pygmy date palm winter care

-Pygmy date palm or Phoenix roebelenii can withstand the dry heat of a house or apartment in winter, but it will feel even better if the room is a bit cooler in winter, ideally between 50 and 60°F (10 and 15°C).
+Pygmy date palm or Phoenix roebelenii can withstand the dry heat of a house or apartment in winter, but it will feel better if the room is a bit cooler in winter, ideally between 50 and 60°F (10 and 15°C).

-Watering and adding fertilizer for pygmy date palm trees
+Watering and fertilizer for pygmy date palm

 The watering of your pygmy date palm is important because it should neither be too much nor too little.
 Finding the right balance is the key…

 This is usually the time of the year when the Phoenix roebelenii pygmy date palm grows most.